 - Wart-like bumps cover their shoulders and upper legs.

-- Beside eyelashes, ear fringes, and tail brush, very little hair exists on their body.
+- Besides eyelashes, ear fringes, and tail brushes, very little hair exists on their body.

 - Javan rhinos have a single horn like that of Indian rhinos.

 - Their horn is the smallest of all the living rhinos and is usually less than 7.9 inches long.

 - Only male individuals have horns, while the females have only a small bump of 1 to 2 inches in length.

 - Like Black and Sumatran rhinos, the Javan rhino is also a browsing rhino and has a pointed long upper lip.